John Locke: Philosophy from religion

 Locke's concept of man started with the belief in creation.
-Like philosophers Hugo Grotius and Samuel Pufendorf, Locke equated natural law with the biblical revelation.
+Like philosophers Hugo Grotius and Samuel Pufendorf, Locke equated natural law with biblical revelation.
 Locke derived the fundamental concepts of his political theory from biblical texts, in particular from Genesis 1 and 2 (creation), the Decalogue, the Golden Rule, the teachings of Jesus, and the letters of Paul the Apostle.
 The Decalogue puts a person's life, reputation and property under God's protection.
-Locke's philosophy on freedom is also derived from the Bible.
+Locke's philosophy on liberty is also derived from the Bible.
 Locke derived from the Bible basic human equality, including equality of the sexes, the starting point of the theological doctrine of Imago Dei.

 To Locke, one of the consequences of the principle of equality was that all humans were created equally free and therefore governments needed the consent of the governed.
 Locke compared the English monarchy's rule over the British people to Adam's rule over Eve in Genesis, which was appointed by God.
 Following Locke's philosophy, the American Declaration of Independence founded human rights partially on the biblical belief in creation.
 Locke's doctrine that governments need the consent of the governed is also central to the Declaration of Independence.

-Library
+Locke's library

 Manuscripts, books and treatises

 Locke's signature in Bodleian Locke 13.12.
 Photo taken at the Bodleian Library, Oxford.